 While chiropractic care can help, it is not a substitute for full medical evaluation especially if you show signs of head trauma, internal injury or other red flags.

-Insurance Side of Going to a Chiropractor After a Car Accident
+Will Insurance Cover a Chiropractor After a Car Accident?

 When you go to a chiropractor after a car accident your documentation becomes part of the claim.
 Insurers will review chiropractic visits, treatment notes and bills to decide whether care was reasonable, necessary and caused by the crash.
 To ensure your claim remains strong you must link the crash, your symptoms and the chiropractor’s findings in your records.
 Early treatment helps create that link.
 Failure to treat promptly or gaps in documentation may weaken your case.